 - making sure that your employees are aware of the regulations and have had the necessary training

 Regulations are put in place by both local and international authorities.
-Thus, each country will, in addition to the FATF’s regulations, have its own specifications.
+Thus, each country will have its own specifications in addition to the FATF’s regulations.

 Procedures for banks and money transfer companies to approve a transaction

-With money laundering still common and organisations still failing to comply with current regulations, governments are putting increasing accountability measures into place.
+With money laundering still common and organisations still failing to comply with current regulations, governments are increasing accountability measures.
 As global terrorism continues to be a threat, with groups such as ISIS targeting European and American states, possible terrorist funding is being taken seriously.

 Companies aim to develop quicker and more secure ways to comply with AML regulations, with improving technology allowing for greater data encryption.
 Thus, suspicious transactions will be more easily identified and reported.